-- Demonstrate written and oral communication skills in financial planning - Analyze ethical issues in the financial planning profession - Integrate strategies and techniques to manage financial exposure due to personal or business risk - Integrate financial planning strategies and techniques to maximize the present value of the client's after-tax net worth - Integrate strategies and techniques for wealth accumulation during working years and withdrawal during retirement years - Integrate strategies to efficiently preserve and distribute accumulated wealth - Develop long-term strategies and recommendations for a comprehensive financial plan
+- 1. Demonstrate written communication skills in financial planning - 2.
+Analyze ethical issues in the financial planning profession - 3.
+Apply strategies and techniques to manage financial exposure due to personal or business risk - 4.
+Apply financial planning strategies and techniques to maximize the present value of the client's after-tax net worth - 5.
+Apply strategies to efficiently preserve and distribute accumulated wealth - 6.
+Develop long-term strategies and recommendations for a comprehensive financial plan